rinawasabi/advanced-web-dev/Final_Project/Project_phase_2.md

 In this section,

 ## 1. Environment

-The following development environment was used to implement the Makunote web application:
+The following development environment was used to implement the Makunote web application.
 - **Operating System**: macOS (Sonoma)
 - **Code Editor**: Visual Studio Code
 - **Frontend Framework**: React (via Create React App)